johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 **The Importance of Preparation**

+> Once more the earth has shifted its 6-mile thick shell, with the poles moving almost to the equator in a fraction of a day.
+Again the atmosphere and oceans, refusing to change direction with the earth’s shell, have wiped out almost all life.

 Understanding these potential impacts underscores the need for proactive measures.
 By investing in research and monitoring of geomagnetic activity, we can better predict changes and implement strategies to mitigate adverse effects.
 This preparation involves enhancing the resilience of technological systems and updating protocols for navigation and communication.

 ### The Spiritual Perspective: Overcoming Division Through Unity

+> After this tumble we join Noah, Adam and Eve, Atlantis, Mu, and Olympus - and Jesus joins Osiris, Ta’aroa, Zeus, and Vishnu.
+>
+>
+> Noah?
+Adam and Eve?
+Vishnu?
+Osiris?
+What do they have in common?
+They represent eras ages apart and yet, somehow, they all join hands in the next cata-clysm, and walk with us.
+>
+>
+> Yes, Noah, Adam and Eve, Osiris, Ta’aroa, Zeus, and Vishnu have much deeper meanings now; and, as they join hands and walk with us, we hear Adam and Eve saying: "Listen - for now we can truly share our story with, you."

 On a spiritual level, overcoming the forces of deception and division requires a return to principles that emphasize unity, compassion, and understanding.
 Throughout history, spiritual leaders have taught the importance of these values in building harmonious societies.